-Welsh writer & award-winning poet Sally Spedding will be judging our 2018 competition.
+Welsh writer & award-winning poet Sally Spedding judged our 2018 competition.

 Wringland was her first published crime mystery novel, then Cloven, A Night With No Stars, Prey Silence, Come and Be Killed, Cut To The Bone and The Yellowhammer’s Cradle.

 Her collection of short stories, Strangers Waiting appeared in 2008.
 Other stories have been widely published and won several awards including the H E Bates Prize.